microsoft/project-rome/iOS/reference documentation/MCDAppServiceClientConnectionManager.md

 @interface MCDAppServiceClientConnectionManager : NSObject
 ```

 A class used to communicate with a remote device using app services.
+See [Create and consume an app service](https://docs.microsoft.com/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for information on app services on Windows devices.

 ## Summary